Vidyard’s Ultimate Virtual Selling Guide

 Here are a few tools to get you started:

 - Zoom.
-The go-to video conferencing solution, with great features like polls and breakout rooms to help keep busy calls engaging.
+The go-to video conferencing solution, with great features like polls and breakout rooms helps keep busy calls engaging.

 - DialPad Uberconference.
 A video conference alternative that comes with some slick features, like voice recognition that automatically constructs action item lists by listening to your meeting’s content.